 Real life folks and their Why?

 - Surfing Around the World – As the website url suggests, they are surfing (the wave kind) around the world.
 Most of the decisions they make about where and when to go are influenced by the surf.
-See their “why” page for a few others.
-Do any of these relate to you?

 - From Tourist to Townie – Gareth has planned his travels around digging deeper into Latin American culture, “to truly understand foreign communities through the people and culture that define them.”